 This ancient hilltop village in the Vaucluse region of Provence is officially one of the Most Beautiful Villages in France, and definitely worth visiting.
 This area was established in the Neolithic Age (around the 5th century BC), with the name 'Venasque' originating from the Celtic-Ligurian word 'Vindasca', which means 'white rock'.
 Some centuries later the Romans moved in and left their mark.

 As there is no bus or train station in Venasque, this makes it quite difficult for the tourist crowds to get to.
-But it is possible to drive to - another reason we say a self drive tour is the best way to experience all of France's hidden gems!
+But it is possible to drive to - another reason we say a self drive tour of France is the best way to experience all of France's hidden gems!

 Venasque town, Provence